 Rev 16:1-2 KJV And I heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth.
 2 And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and upon them which worshipped his image.

-My article 'The Antichrist Was Never Mentioned in the Bible' explains my view on the beast and his mark.
+My article 'Dispensationalism's 'The Antichrist' is not Mentioned in the Bible' explains my view on the beast and his mark.

 200,000,000 Army of Horsemen

 I agree with Frank Di Mori, the 'Bible Prophecy Man', that the gathering at Armageddon was not to battle, but to commence a campaign against Jerusalem.